 The purpose of this document is to define the requirements, processes and guidelines for a commercial or governmental entity to become an authorized submitter of electronically filed real property documents and court documents.

 Electronic Filing of Court Cases

-For more information on eFiling, please visit the State of Texas web site at: www.eFileTexas.gov
+For more information on eFiling court cases, please visit the State of Texas web site at: www.eFileTexas.gov

 Electronic Recording of Official Public Records

 Tarrant County began eRecording in February 2004.
-Today, we're recording more than 70 percent of the county's official public records electronically.
+Currently, we are recording more than 86 percent of the county's official public records electronically.

-The answer is simple - Efficiency. eRecording ensures recording without waiting in lines, ensures your record is made available online quicker and alleviates last minute rushes to the County Clerk's office.
-It is more efficient for the county and more efficient for submitters.
-Once a document is in electronic form and recorded in the Clerk's office, its electronic return allows the submitter to immediately forward the recorded document to their client.
+The answer is simple - Efficiency. eRecording ensures recording without waiting in lines, ensures your record is made available online quicker, and alleviates those last-minute rushes to the County Clerk's office.
+It is more efficient for the submitters and for the county.
+Once a document is in electronic form and recorded with the Clerk's office, its electronic return allows the submitter to immediately forward the recorded document to their client.

 Who is a Good Candidate to eRecord?

 Texas Local Government Code Chapter 195.003 prohibits us from offering eRecording services to the general public.
 Generally, entities include but are not limited to: